Ben Rhodes (racing driver): Craftsman Truck Series

 On December 15, 2015, Rhodes joined ThorSport Racing to run full-time in the Truck Series in 2016, driving the No. 41 Toyota Tundra.
-Rhodes started the season with a 7th-place finish at Daytona.
+Rhodes started the season with a seventh-place finish at Daytona.
 Rhodes and Johnny Sauter were in contention for the win at Kansas but both crashed on the final lap, allowing William Byron to secure the first win of his career.
 Rhodes missed the inaugural Truck Series Chase and finished 14th in series points.

 Rhodes returned to ThorSport for the 2017 season with new crew chief Eddie Troconis and renumbered No. 27 Tundra.
-Rhodes came close to victory at Kansas when, after passing Kyle Busch late in the race, his engine expired with 10 laps to go.
+Rhodes came close to victory at Kansas when, after passing Kyle Busch late in the race, his engine expired with ten laps to go.
 On September 15, Rhodes secured a spot in the 2017 Truck Series playoffs.
 On September 30, Rhodes held off eventual champion Christopher Bell to win his first Truck race at the Las Vegas 350.

-For 2018, Rhodes returned to the No. 41 truck, now a Ford F-150, with Troconis returning as crew chief.
+For 2018, Rhodes returned to the No. 41 truck, now a Ford F-Series, with Troconis returning as crew chief.
 After being plagued by engine troubles throughout the year, he won his second career race at Kentucky Speedway after dominating the race and holding off a hard-charging Stewart Friesen.
 He finished the season eighth in points.

-A repeat win in 2019 with ThorSport was not to be, however, as the lapped truck of Brennan Poole made contact with Rhodes in the late stages of the race, causing tire problems and relegating Rhodes to a 19th-place finish.
+A repeat win in 2019 with ThorSport was not to be, however, as the lapped truck of Brennan Poole made contact with Rhodes in the late stages of the race, causing tire problems and relegating Rhodes to a nineteenth-place finish.
 Rhodes, irate with Poole after the race, twice tried to physically confront Poole before being pulled away.
 Rhodes later said he was mad at Poole because he believed the lapped truck cost him a shot at a win and a berth in the NASCAR playoffs.
 Later in the regular season at Eldora Speedway, Tyler Dippel forced Rhodes into the wall in the late stages of the race, again knocking Rhodes from a top-ten finish, and then rammed his truck into Rhodes on the cooldown lap.
 On pit road after the race, Rhodes tried to drag Dippel from his truck before calling him a dirty driver.
 Dippel, in return, directed an expletive-laced tirade at Rhodes and called it "cool" that Rhodes would miss the playoffs, which Rhodes indeed did.